 Like everywhere less in Argentina, the distances are huge at Peninsula Valdés, and it takes a good amount of time to get around.
 Either you can rent a car, and go around on your own.
 Or you can go on an excursion in a minivan.
 We went for the minivan tour.
 It is difficult to reach the whole peninsula in a day, however, the most points of interest for animal lovers are in the northern part.

 Punta Cantor and Caleta Valdés

 We drove from Puerto Pirámides to Punta Cantor where are is a colony of elephant seals.
 Around 5 km north from Punta Cantor by the beginning of Caleta Valdés there is a small colony of penguins.
-Caleta Valdés is the long geographic formation which looks like a river.
+Caleta Valdés is a long geographic formation that looks like a river.
 Check out the map above to get a better idea about where each point is located.

 Respect the animals at Peninsula Valdés!

-I was shock when our guide told us stories about how some visitors have not only tried to touch and pet the animals but also hiting and kicking them just for the fun of it.
+I was shocked when our guide told us stories about how some visitors have not only tried to touch and pet the animals but also hitting and kicking them just for the fun of it.
 Please accept the animals when you visit.